Feedback Vertex Set and Even Cycle Transversal for H-Free Graphs: Finding Large Block Graphs: Hardness Results for Even Cycle Transversal on -Free Graphs

 First, assume that $C$ has at least five vertices.
 Since $D$ has vertices outside $C$, there is a vertex of $C$ with a neighbour outside $C$.
 Hence, $D$ contains either an even cycle or an induced claw, both of which are not possible.
 So now suppose that $C$ has at most four vertices.
 Then $C$ is a triangle, as $D$ has no even cycles.
 Since $D$ is an induced subgraph of $L$, there exists a subgraph $T$ of $G$ such that $D=L(T)$.
 As $D$ is a connected graph with at least four vertices, containing a triangle, $T$ is a connected graph with at least four vertices.

 We aim to show that $T$ is a tree.
 For contradiction, suppose that $T$ contains a cycle $C_T$.
 Then $C_T$ must be a triangle, as otherwise $D$ would contain an even cycle or an odd cycle with at least five vertices.
 Let $a,b,c$ be the vertices of $C_T$.
 As $T$ is connected and has at least four vertices, at least one of $\{a,b,c\}$, say $a$, must have a neighbour $d \notin \{b,c\}$.
 However, the edges $ad-ab-bc-ac$ form a $C_4$ in $D$, a contradiction with $D$ being an odd cactus.
-So we conclude that $T$ contains no cycles and thus $T$ is a tree. \end{claimproof} Each component of $L[E']$ that is an odd cycle corresponds to an odd cycle in $G$.
+So we conclude that $T$ contains no cycles and thus $T$ is a tree. \end{claimproof}

+Each component of $L[E']$ that is an odd cycle corresponds to an odd cycle in $G$.
 By Claim~\ref{clm:linegraphs}, each component $D$ of $L[E']$ that is not an odd cycle is the line graph of some subtree $T$ of $G$.
 So, if $D$ has $r$ vertices, then $T$ has $r+1$ vertices.
 Furthermore, the vertex sets of~$G$ corresponding to distinct components of $L[E']$ are pairwise disjoint.
 Suppose that $L[E']$ has $p \geq 0$ components that are not odd cycles.
 Let $Q$ be the set of vertices incident to at least one edge of $E'$.
 Then $n = |V(G)| \geq |Q| = |E'|+ p \geq n+p$.
 Hence, $p=0$ and $|Q|=n$.
 So, the components of $L[E']$ correspond to an odd cycle factor of $G$.
 This completes the proof. \end{proof}

-We now make a straightforward observation similar to an observation for {\sc Feedback Vertex Set}~\cite{CHJMP18,Po74}, except that we must subdivide edges of a graph an even number of times.
+We make a straightforward observation similar to an observation for {\sc Feedback Vertex Set}~\cite{CHJMP18,Po74}, except that we must subdivide edges of a graph an even number of times.

 \begin{theorem} For every $p\geq 3$, {\sc Even Cycle Transversal} is \NP-complete for graphs of girth at least $p$. \end{theorem}